In some cases, we earn commissions from affiliate links in our posts.

 What to do in Aberdeen

 Aberdeen may be highly polarizing as a place to actually live, but it does present quite a bit for interested tourists.
-For a quick and visually-appealing overview, check out this quick overview of things to do in Aberdeen:
+To get a better sense of what the city's like, you can check out this almost hour-long walking tour.

 If you're going to visit Aberdeen, you'll probably want to do it in the summer when the days are long and nights are short.
 Though it never gets terribly warm, the weather is very comfortable in summer, and there's plenty to do with those exceedingly long daylight hours.